gvwilson/sensibleadventures/nardica/nardica.md

 "The governor will see you now," she said.
 "But I'm afraid you'll have to leave those here."

 "Of course."
-Wales nudged the toolbox under the bench with his boot.
+Wales nudged the toolbox nearest him with his boot.
 "Shall we say...half an hour?"

 "I should think that would be adequate," Doctor Johel replied.